icm-uw/hpc-docs/docs/System_alokacji_zasobow/zakladanie_konta.en.md

 4. Activated - the account has been launched in the system.

 !!! success "Principal Investigator (PI)"
-    Only the Project Investigator (PI) can create projects and apply for computational resources (allocations).
+    Only the Principal Investigator (PI) can create projects and apply for computational resources (allocations).

-    We grant Project Investigator (PI) rights to users who:
+    We grant Principal Investigator (PI) rights to users who:

       * works in a Polish research instituition/university
       * holds a doctoral degree